Part 2: Calibration & Imaging of J1849+3024

 ← back to top

-With the phases now in line, we want to correct any amplitude errors on our target source now that we have a large model S/N to play with.
-Remember from earlier, we want to increase the S/N per solution interval and a good rule of thumb is 3 x the phase-only solution interval.
+With the phases now aligned, we want to correct any amplitude errors on our target source now that we have a large model S/N to work with.
+Remember from earlier, we aim to increase the S/N per solution interval, and a good rule of thumb is three times the phase-only solution interval.

 ### 18) Derive amplitude solutions